 1970s Sicura Jump Hour Mechanical Watch

-DIAL: Brilliant original blue dial.
+DIAL: Brilliant original Sicura-signed blue dial.
 Date display at the 3 o’clock position works as designed.
 Original red and white “propeller” seconds hand in center spins, as designed.
 Of important note, this is the 24-hour variant, far less seen than the much more common 12-hour example.

-CASE: Original 38mm x 43mm case, not including crown, is in exceptional condition with no scratches and it retains the original brushed finish on case top.
+CASE: Original 38mm x 43mm stainless-steel case, not including crown, is in exceptional condition with no scratches and it retains the original brushed finish on case top.
 Matching original caseback, with Sicura coat-of-arms inscription.

 CRYSTAL: Original Sicura plexi-crystal, no cracks.

-BAND: Dark blue leather strap, with stainless-steel hardware.
-This jump hour watch also comes with a silver and dark blue premium nylon NATO strap, with stainless steel hardware; both nicely compliment the blue features of the Sicura dial.
+BAND: Brown leather strap, with stainless-steel hardware.
+This jump hour watch also comes with a dark blue and red nylon NATO strap.

 MOVEMENT: Original 17-jewel Baumgartner BFG866 manual wind movement.
 We have performed a full service on this watch.